gravitational/teleport/README.md

 and run `make`.
 You'll have to create `/var/lib/teleport` directory and then you can start Teleport as a single-node cluster in development mode: `build/teleport start -d`

+NOTE: The Go compiler is somewhat sensitive to amount of memory: you will need at least 1GB of virtual memory to compile Teleport.
+512MB instance without swap will not work.

 ## Status

 **Teleport is not ready to be used in production yet**.
 Teleport is undergoing a comprehensive